julianegoe/CF_meet-app/README.md

 **Scenario 1: When user hasn’t specified a number, 32 is the default number**
 GIVEN the main page is open
-WHEN user hasn’t entered a number in textbook “Number of Events”
+WHEN user hasn’t entered a number in textbox “Number of Events”
 THEN user sees the default value 32

 **Scenario 2: User can change the number of events they want to see**
 GIVEN the main page is open
-WHEN user enters number “5” in textbook “Number of Events”
+WHEN user enters number “5” in textbox “Number of Events”
 THEN user sees a list of “5” events

 ## FEATURE 4: USE THE APP WHEN OFFLINE